 The Classical Library was once the ante room to Coke of Norfolk’s bedroom, but when he converted it into a library, this room became home to a number of early printed books.

 The Long Library is most used by the family for entertaining.
 It occupies the entire west front of Family Wing, and is 54ft long by 18ft wide.

-The room was designed by William Kent and a concealed door to the left of the fireplace leads to the main staircase of Family Wing, which would have allowed servants access to the room, without disturbing people in any of the other rooms on either side.
+The room was designed by William Kent and a concealed door to the right of the fireplace leads to the main staircase of Family Wing, which would have allowed servants access to the room, without disturbing people in any of the other rooms on either side.